EthereansOS/unifihub-deprecated/README.md

 Ancient black magic is unleashing the true power of the Unicorn.
 Programmable Equities and Token Index Funds (and soon NFTs, including ERC1155s, thanks to ethArt V2) can now be swapped on the new Bazar DEX.

-The UniFi Bazar unleashes the true potential of Uniswap, by enabling Ethereans to trade these more easily than ever before.
+The UniFi Bazar unleashes the true potential of Decentralized Finance on the top of Uniswap, by enabling Ethereans to trade these more easily than ever before.

 ## Listing